-- a) Influence health commissioners to maximise opportunities to recover from COVID19, for health improvement outcomes and consider opportunities for innovative and integrated service delivery to maximise our contribution to public health, including preventative health measures - b) Support the delivery of health services at neighbourhood level including lobbying for a new health facility in Barnoldswick. - c) Work with partners to mitigate the continuing impact of welfare reforms and help residents recover from the impact of COVID19. - d) Work with partners, communities and volunteers to maintain community safety and cohesion. - e) Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy. - f) Ensure our vulnerable and shielded residents are supported in the response and recovery relating to COVID19.
+- a) Influence health commissioners to maximise opportunities to recover from COVID19, for health improvement outcomes and consider opportunities for innovative and integrated service delivery to maximise our contribution to public health, including preventative health measures - b) Support the delivery of health services at neighbourhood level, including lobbying for a new health facility in Barnoldswick. - c) Work with sports clubs to help them reach more residents to improve fitness, especially among the young. - d) Work with partners to mitigate the continuing impact of welfare reforms and help residents recover from the impact of COVID19.

+- e) Work with partners, communities and volunteers to maintain community safety and cohesion. - f) Continue to tackle homelessness in Pendle by delivering the Homelessness Strategy. - g) Ensure our vulnerable and shielded residents are supported in the response and recovery relating to COVID19.

-5. Working to maintain the quality of our environment
+5. Working to maintain the quality of our environment.